-I am presenting here two articles for your consideration.
+I am presenting here two articles for your consideration (they are not written by me).
 The first article, by David French, was published by the National Review.
 David offers words of support for an article entitled “The Father Führer” (paid article) that was written by his colleague, Kevin Williamson.
 Williamson, known for his reporting from places in Appalachia and the Rust Belt, is expressing some rather strident feelings about working class white people who live in what he describes as “downscale communities” filled with welfare dependency, drug and alcohol addiction, and family anarchy.

 The second article is a blog post written by Jack Metzgar, who is a Professor of Working Class studies in Chicago.
 Metzgar’s view is decidedly more nuanced as it draws into contrast the contradictions of white working class social identity.
 At any rate, there are some interesting rhetorical maneuvers on display here, so let’s have a look together.